Have you ever tried to make minor changes in your bathroom that unfortunately led to a huge headache?

 The cool part about Patch Plus Primer is that you definitely don’t need primer.
 I just painted right over it with the Valspar paint and used a hairdryer to speed up the drying process.

-Yes, you read that correctly-I used a standard hair dryer to dry the paint.
-Our new tenant just moved in and as such I wanted to make sure there were no paint accidents.
+Yes, you read that correctly-I used a standard hairdryer to dry the paint.
+Our new tenant just moved in and as such, I wanted to make sure there were no paint accidents.

-Instead of using washers I ended up using two pennies as spacers.
-You’d be amazed what you can do with pennies in DIY projects.
+Instead of using washers, I ended up using two pennies as spacers.
+You’d be amazed at what you can do with pennies in DIY projects.
 I slipped the pennies between the mounting bracket and the wall.
 The set screw was then able to bite.

-It also comes in handy if you’re a renter and need to fill in nail holes (it’s better to pay a few bucks versus losing a portion of your security deposit).
-This project turned out looking great.
+It also comes in handy if you’re a renter and needs to fill in nail holes (it’s better to pay a few bucks versus losing a portion of your security deposit).
+This project turned out great.